sesha3113/Grootan-Technology/README.md

 I was determined to build my own complete application from scratch.

 #### API Reference
+Body parser is used as a middleware.
+Express is used for minimal and flexible Node.js framwork.
 The API was completely build my myself, I have not used any other external website to use mock API.
 API is linked with MongoDB.
 Schema is written inside the server.